-It is important to note that more than one principal caregiver may be appointed.
+Section 7A of the Act also creates an obligation to consult with the patient or proposed patient’s family or whānau (see section 5.2 below).

+2.5 ‘Registered nurse practising in mental health’

+The Act defines a 'registered nurse practising in mental health' as 'a health practitioner who is, or is deemed to be, registered with the Nursing Council of New Zealand by section 114(1)(a) of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of nursing and whose scope of practice includes the assessment of a person's mental capacity; and who holds a current practising certificate.'

+The inclusion of capacity in the definition of “registered nurse” is only a guide to the interpretation of “registered nurse”, not a guide to interpretation of the term “mental disorder”.
+Nurses acting as health practitioners under section 8B (1) should therefore assess the proposed patient in terms of the section 2 criteria for “mental disorder”.

+As health practitioners, nurses are responsible for practising both within their scope of practice as defined by the Nursing Council of New Zealand, and within their level of competence.

+A ‘registered nurse practising in mental health’ for these purposes could be a registered nurse who works in a mental health context, or who has a significant mental health component to their work and practise experience.
+The DAMHS, in conjunction with Directors of Mental Health Nursing, should assess which registered nurses within their regions are suitably competent for this role.

+Te Ao Māramatanga (2018), suggests that nurses who may be asked to issue section 8B certificates seek clarification of this function from their DAMHS.

+The DAHMS may also consider providing registered nurses with specific training to assist registered nurses working in mental health to complete a section 8B certificate.

+More information can be found in the Te Ao Māramatanga (2018) New Zealand College of Mental Health Nurses, Practice note: Nursing practice and section 8b – Mental Health (Compulsory Assessment and Treatment) Act 1992.

-2 Section 4: Exclusion criteria
+3 Section 4: Exclusion criteria

-Section 4 of the Act prohibits compulsory assessment and treatment by reason only of a person’s political, religious or cultural beliefs, their sexual preference, criminal or delinquent behaviour, substance abuse or intellectual disability.
+Section 4 of the Act prohibits compulsory assessment and treatment by reason only of a person’s political, religious or cultural beliefs, their sexual preference, criminal or delinquent behaviour, substance abuse [use] or intellectual disability.
 However, section 4 does not prohibit assessment and treatment of patients who have a mental disorder but might otherwise fit within one of the section 4 categories.
 In Re H, Judge Inglis summarised the position.

 Once [the Court has found that the patient is mentally disordered within the definition], it is irrelevant for the purposes of parts I and II that the state of the mental disorder exists because the patient is also intellectually disabled.
-There is no logic in terms of the scheme and purpose of the Act in preventing a person, that is mentally disordered to a degree where a compulsory treatment order is required, from being compulsorily treated merely because the consequences of his mental disorder are heightened by his intellectual disability.
+There is no logic in terms of the scheme and purpose of the Act in preventing a person, [who] is mentally disordered to a degree where a compulsory treatment order is required, from being compulsorily treated merely because the consequences of his mental disorder are heightened by his intellectual disability.
 The true purpose of section 4(e) is to prevent it being too readily assumed from a state of intellectual disability that there must also be a state of mental disorder as that term is defined by the statute.
 I have italicised the last words to make it clear while intellectual disability may, in its nature, involve some degree of mental disorder in a general sense, it may not involve mental disorder in the specialised statutory sense.